multi-coop/datami-website-content/texts/en/landing/landing-features.md

           <i>Analytics</i> & RGPD
         </P>
         <p class="subtitle pb-4">
-          Vizboard is compatible with Matomo analytics
+          Datami is compatible with Matomo analytics
           and is conform to RGPD
         </p>
       </article>